Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: Simulation Study

 \subsection{BLESS-VI Simulation Study}

 We extend our simulation study to evaluate the performance of BLESS-VI for a broader set of scenarios with varying sample sizes $N = \{500;\ $1,000$;\ $5,000$\}$, base rate intensities $\lambda = \{1,2,3\}$ and sizes of spatial effect, where $25\%$ (group effect) or $50\%$ (sex effect) of the image are active, compared to BSGLMM and Firth regression.
 The true and estimated parameter estimates are available in the supplementary materials alongside more results from simulation studies with different spatial priors and varying magnitudes of the slab variance.
 We will focus on the effect map for the covariate sex and generate 100 datasets for each sample size and base rate scenario to provide robustness by averaging over the results of each dataset.
-The setup for BLESS-VI is identical to the procedure described in the section above.
+The setup for BLESS-VI is otherwise identical to above.

 The quality of parameter estimates and prediction for BLESS-VI, BSGLMM and Firth regression are evaluated via bias, variance and mean squared error (MSE) in Table~\ref{tab: sim_BLESS_bias_params}.
-BLESS-VI exhibits the lowest bias for the evaluation of the parameter estimates for the sex effect for all levels of base rate intensities and sample sizes compared to \mbox{BSGLMM} and Firth regression.
-Equally, BLESS outperforms the mass-univariate approach when comparing the quality of the coefficients via MSE.
-For example, the MSE of the parameter estimates for a small sample size $N=500$ and low base rate intensity $\lambda=1$ is approximately 5 times larger for Firth regression with a value of 0.0565 compared to our method BLESS with a value of 0.0106.
-Hence, this showcases how BLESS adequately regularizes negligible coefficients to zero while the larger effects are unaffected by shrinkage.
+BLESS-VI exhibits comparatively low bias for the evaluation of the parameter estimates for the sex effect and moreover outperforms the mass-univariate approach when comparing the quality of the coefficients via MSE.
+For example, the MSE of the parameter estimates for a small sample size $N=500$ and low base rate intensity $\lambda=1$ is approximately 5 times larger for Firth regression with a value of 0.0563 compared to our method BLESS with a value of 0.0106.
+This showcases how BLESS adequately regularizes negligible coefficients to zero while the larger effects are unaffected by shrinkage.
 The quality of the predictive performance is determined by comparing the true empirical lesion rates to the estimated lesion probabilities.
 BLESS-VI yields slightly better predictive results with respect to MSE, by exhibiting less biased estimates, compared to Firth regression for all scenarios except for the instance with low sample size and base rate intensity ($N=500$, $\lambda=1$) where Firth regression exhibits a slightly lower MSE.
 This result motivates the usage of BLESS for studies with larger sample sizes where BLESS outperforms the mass-univariate approach.